sharkiiee/MERN/NOTES/React/03_Re-rendering.md

    2. Create two headers with some title .
    3. Every time a button is clicked the title of one header will change.
    4. Important :- Reduce the re-rendering of the components.
+3. Write program using memo and show limiting in re-rendering, u can display multiple headers and show re-rendering in few elements only.